 – Martin Luther, The Small Catechism

 In Christian baptism, some very important promises are made!
-So everyone involved in this important sacrament understands and takes those promises seriously, Trinity Lutheran Church offers baptism preparation classes with pastor-led instruction on the meaning and responsibility of baptism.
-Every family scheduling their first baptism at Trinity is required to participate in baptism orientation.
-Parents, and sponsors when possible, are asked to attend this class in advance of the date set for baptism; often parents attend the baptism preparation before the baby arrives so that greater attention can be given to its significance.
+So everyone involved in this important sacrament understands and takes those promises seriously, Trinity Lutheran Church offers baptism preparation and instruction on the meaning and responsibility of baptism.
+Every family scheduling their first baptism at Trinity is required to participate in completing a Baptism Milestone kit and attending a meeting with a pastor.

 So what are the important promises made in baptism?

 - First, in or through baptism we hear God’s promise (through the church and the pastor’s words) that we are children of God, loved and embraced for all eternity.
 We baptize infants because this promise of God is given to each person even before they can comprehend what it means.
 What a gracious and loving God!